rvjc/free-mandelbrot/README.md

 particular, is that impatient teenagers often have to learn about phenomena whose benefits are not immediately apparent.
-Complex numbers is a classic case in point and there is no better way to win over hearts and minds than with the accidental discoveries of Benoit Mandelbrot.
+Complex numbers is a classic case in point and there is no better way to win over young hearts and minds than with this accidental discovery of Benoit Mandelbrot.

 ## Screenshots